Our investment

 Senegal |

-Access/market penetration: 60% of the population are using the internet; high data utilisation rates at c.6GB/person vs SSA (Sub-Saharan Africa)average of c.2G/person but lower than low-middle income countries; >100% active mobile subscriptions.
-Affordability: ICT prices across all five baskets are above the UN affordability target of 2% of GNI (Gross National Income).
-Coverage/Quality: 99% coverage for mobile cellular and 3G and 91% coverage for 4G.
-High data utilisation rates in urban areas necessitates the need to increase network density and set up the network for 5G adoption. |
+• Access/market penetration: 60 per cent of the population are using the internet and data usage rates are high at c.6GB/person compared to sub-Saharan Africa average of c.2G/person.
+This is lower than low-middle income countries; over 100 per cent active mobile subscriptions. • Affordability: ICT prices are above the UN affordability target of 2 per cent of GNI (Gross National Income). • Coverage/Quality: 99 per cent coverage for mobile cellular and 3G and 91 per cent coverage for 4G.
+High data usage rates in urban areas requires increased network density and setting up the network for 5G adoption. |

 Citizens |